-Question 4: What about other accreditations, like AMBA, AACSB, EQUIS, etc?
+Question 5: What about other accreditations, like AMBA, AACSB, EQUIS, etc?
 Does the EBS MBA program have any of these?
+Why not?

 Question 6: I was told AACSB is the "gold standard."
 Will not having AACSB accreditation affect my ability to get a job or into a PhD/DBA program?

 First of all, don't believe the hype.
 I have never heard of a case where someone was not offered a job because their program was not AACSB.
-Most employers and universities require regional accreditation or the foreign equivalent.
-The foreign equivalent to regional accreditation in the UK is the Royal Charter, which Heriot-Watt does have.
+Most employers and universities require regional accreditation (not AACSB) or the foreign equivalent.
+The foreign equivalent to regional accreditation in the UK is the Royal Charter, which Heriot-Watt has.
 I haven't heard of any employer that requires AACSB accreditation for employment.
 Some employers might use it as a hurdle for employees to claim tuition reimbursement, but I don't know of any.

 As for doctorate programs, some AACSB doctorate programs might require taking additional "leveling" courses if your MBA wasn't from an AACSB program.
 Some might not.
 I had no programs getting into my program at University of Florida with the Heriot-Watt MBA.
 In fact, they allowed me to transfer 30 credit hours from the EBS MBA towards my PhD, which is the max allowed.

 Yes, it is true.
 EBS has long felt that their MBA should be awarded based on the student's ability to learn the material and apply that knowledge to solve business problems as demonstrated by passing their difficult exams.
 When you think of it that way, what does having an unrelated undergraduate degree, or having a degree at all matter?
 Not having a prior degree one should not limit your opportunity to learn, and based on years of management education research, made almost no difference anyway.
-This concept is an anathema to many people and so-called "HR Specialists."
+This concept is an anathema to many people and so-called "HR Experts."
 However, I have never heard of anyone in the private sector not get a job because of it.